sbt/sbt/src/sphinx/Extending/Plugins.rst

 `true`.
 Then, write the plugin code and publish your project to a repository.
 The plugin can be used as described in the previous section.

-A plugin can implement `sbt.Plugin`.
-The contents of a Plugin singleton, declared like `object MyPlugin extends Plugin`, are wildcard imported in `set`, `eval`, and `.sbt` files.
+A plugin can implement `sbt.AutoImpot`.
+The contents of an AutoImport singleton, declared like `object MyPlugin extends AutoImport`, are wildcard imported in `set`, `eval`, and `.sbt` files.
 Typically, this is used to provide new keys (SettingKey, TaskKey, or InputKey) or core methods without requiring an import or qualification.

+In addition, a plugin can implement the `AutoPlugin` class.
+This has additoinal features, such as

+* Specifying plugin dependencies.
-In addition, a `Plugin` can implement `projectSettings`, `buildSettings`, and `globalSettings` as appropriate.
+* Specifying `projectSettings`, `buildSettings`, and `globalSettings` as appropriate.

-The Plugin's `projectSettings` is automatically appended to each project's settings.
+The AutoPlugin's `projectSettings` is automatically appended to each project's settings, when its dependencies also exist on that project
+The `select` method defines the conditions by which this plugin's settings are automatically imported.
 The `buildSettings` is appended to each build's settings (that is, `in ThisBuild`).
 The `globalSettings` is appended once to the global settings (`in Global`).
 These allow a plugin to automatically provide new functionality or new defaults.
 One main use of this feature is to globally add commands, such as for IDE plugins.
 Use `globalSettings` to define the default value of a setting.

-These automatic features should be used judiciously because the automatic activation generally reduces control for the build author (the user of the plugin).
-Some control is returned to them via `Project.autoSettings`, which changes how automatically added settings are added and in what order.

 Example Plugin
 --------------